Public Footpaths & Bridleways

 There are 16 miles of public and permissive footpaths within the Knepp Rewilding project, which covers an area of 3,500 acres, and five tree viewing-platforms, close to public footpaths, offering wonderful panoramas of the surrounding countryside.
 There is also a bird-hide overlooking Knepp Lake.

-We also have Ordnance Survey maps with Knepp at the centre (instead of straddling two normal maps) for sale in the Go-Down.
+At the shop we also sell Ordnance Survey maps with Knepp at the centre (instead of straddling two normal maps).

-It is particularly important that you keep to public footpaths.
-You are legally bound to do so, but it is crucial in our rewilding project as there are areas where birds and other species may be breeding.
+It is really important that you keep to public footpaths.
+You are legally bound to do so, but it is particularly necessary in our rewilding project as there are areas where birds and other species may be breeding.
 Our grazing animals also need areas away from footpaths where they, too, can find refuge from human engagement, especially during the breeding and mating seasons.

 So do take care, take a map with you, look for the public footpath signposts, and ask directions if you get lost.
 Be aware that tracks used by our safari and service vehicles, and well-worn paths created by the animals, may not be public footpaths.